fossabot/everpl/docs/source/developer/generic_thing_types.rst

 :optional_capabilities: "has_color_rgb"

-Colour Light is a common device type for all lighting devices that can change their colour of light.
-The rest of functionality is inherited from the base Colour Temperature Light device type.
+Color Light is a common device type for all lighting devices that can change their color of light.
+The rest of functionality is inherited from the base Color Temperature Light device type.

 Additionally, devices can support an "has_color_rgb" capability which allows to set a color in RGB color units.
 This capability is optional